 So this year they introduced the Black Bay Fifty-Eight, named after the 39 mm reference 7924 from 1958, referred to as the “Big Crown.”

 It’s not a re-issue, per se, as the dial and hands are different, but it’s pretty damn close, especially if you opt for the riveted steel bracelet.
 And judging from peoples’ reactions, this is sure to become a top-selling Tudor model.

-The new Tudor Black Fifty-Eight comes in a steel case measuring 39 mm x 11.9 mm, which compared to the standard 41 mm x 14.75 mm Black Bay dimensions, is notably smaller, and thinner, resulting in a more retro look and feel on the wrist.
+The new Tudor Black Fifty-Eight comes in a steel case measuring 39 mm x 11.9 mm, compared to the standard BB which is 41 mm x 14.75 mm.
+The lug-to-lug length was also reduced from 50 mm to 47.75 mm, and the interlug width is now 20 mm versus 22 mm on the standard Black Bay.
+The dimensions across the entire piece are notably smaller, and thinner, resulting in a more retro look and feel on the wrist.